igcbioinformatics/ADER/material/Practical.md

 <br/>
 <br/>

 **TASK**: In a second example, we have a classic batch effect.
-Here we have an experiment in Arabidopsis, where plants where subjected to a treatment with a chemical (hrcc) or mock.
+Here we have an experiment in Arabidopsis, where plants were subjected to a treatment with a chemical (hrcc) or mock.
 In Galaxy, upload the count files for 'cumbie_*.tab'.
 Define the main Factor we're interested in (Treatment), dividing it in two Factor Levels (hrcc, and mock).
 Then associate samples corresponding to each case.

 **QUESTION:** Can you see the batch effect?
 Hint: look at the PCA plot and sample to sample distances.
 <details><summary>Click Here to see the answer</summary>